Palakkotharii/Palakkotharii/README.md

 ### Introduction:

 Hi, I'm Palak Kothari, A Student and Learner 💻 from India .
-Currently I'm in fourth year pursuing Bachlors in Information and Technology. and I'm passionate about technology and want to learn & explore new technologies .
+Currently I'm a recent gradaute in Bachlors in Information and Technology. and I'm passionate about technology and want to learn & explore new technologies .
 Beside's Computer Science, I love Kathak [Dancing style] and Singing.